lightstep/varopt/README.md

 VarOpt is a reservoir-type sampler that maintains a fixed-size sample and provides a mechanism for merging unequal-weight samples.

-This package also includes a simple reservoir sampling algorithm, often useful in conjunction with weighed reservoir sampling, using Algorithm R from [Random sampling with a reservoir](https://en.wikipedia.org/wiki/Reservoir_sampling#Algorithm_R) (1985) by Jeffrey Vitter.
+This repository also includes a simple reservoir sampling algorithm, often useful in conjunction with weighed reservoir sampling, that implements Algorithm R from [Random sampling with a reservoir](https://en.wikipedia.org/wiki/Reservoir_sampling#Algorithm_R) (1985) by Jeffrey Vitter.